 Purpose of Grants: Promote knowledge and love of gardening as well as to encourage responsible stewardship of the environment among students.
 Innovative projects involving gardening, horticulture, agronomy, entomology, environmental sciences, life sciences and earth sciences will be considered.
 Project goals will be defined and measurable.

 Who Can Apply?
 ALL teachers and staff employed directly by the Camas and Washougal school districts from Pre-K through 12th grades.
+(Grant applications for 2018-19 have been awarded.
+See below.)

 Need Help?
 Have more questions?
 The CGCofCW will work with applicants to answer questions.
 Contact us via email at CGCofCW_Philanthropy@yahoo.com.